lempiji/golem/README.md

 ## Concept

 1. Lower the hurdle and learning curve to getting started.
-2. Use language features to make model description simple and safe.
+2. Use language features to make model definition simple and safe.
 3. Unify the code and language for training and production environments.

 ## Features